 The Search screen can be used to search for movies.
-Just like Favorites and All Titles, this is a single section and therefore uses a grid.
+Just like Favorites and All Titles, it has a single section and therefore uses a grid.

-Search has a custom-made header, since there is no native search component in SwiftUI (yet).
+Search has a custom-made header, since there’s no native search component in SwiftUI (yet).
 It opens a full screen input and performs a search when tapping ”done”.

 I faced two problems with this.
-First, that dictation inserts invalid chars into the text string.
-The text must be therefore be cleaned up.
-Also, there is no native way to change ”done” to ”Search”without having to wrap a native UIKit text field.
+First, dictation inserts invalid chars into the dictation string, so it must be cleaned up.
+Also, there’s no native way to change “done” to “Search” without wrapping a native UIKit text field.

 This screen also lazy loads more content as the user scrolls.

 The settings screen is pretty limited in design and functionality so far.
 It lets the user login, logout, switch library and get more information about the service.

 This screen will have more information and will also have QR codes that lead to support pages, so that user can scan the QR codes on her/his phone to get help.